 From left to right: Fleece, Fleece Hoodie, Fleece Jacket

-To make pile windproof you have to add a windproof layer - usually thin nylon, polyester shell, lining or a membrane.
+To make pile windproof you have to add a windproof layer – usually thin nylon, polyester shell, lining or a membrane.
 Any of these makes fleece garments bulkier and heavier than standard pile.
 It’s far warmer than regular fleece and will also keep out showers, though not heavy rain.
 “Heavyweight” fleece is useful for such applications, though you may feel it too warm while hiking.
-Anyway, fleece outerwears are soft and comfortable, and many people wear them in camp or as everyday use.
+Anyway, fleece outerwears are soft and comfortable, and many people wear them in camp or for everyday use.
 The lighter types can also be used as a convenient outer layer, especially during summer hiking trips.

-In wet and cold conditions, fleece is a perfect mid layer, worn between a base layer top and an insulation jacket (or light rain shell) meant to protect you from the elements.
+In wet and cold conditions, fleece is a perfect mid-layer, worn between a base layer top and an insulation jacket (or light rain shell) meant to protect you from the elements.
 In such a case, pile is used primarily because of its thermal insulation ability.

-A fleece intended to be used as a mid layer should be simple.
+A fleece intended to be used as a mid-layer should be simple.
 Avoid features that add weight, absorb water, reduce breathability, slow dry times, and add cost.
 Stick to “lightweight” and “midweight” fleece tops for this application.
 Generally, which one you should choose depends mainly on your preferences.

 The lightweight fleece (sometimes called also microfleece) is lighter, thinner, more breathable, functional and versatile than the other two types of fleece tops.
-This is actually the original mid layer used between a moisture-wicking base layer top and a waterproof breathable insulation jacket.
+This is actually the original mid-layer used between a moisture-wicking base layer top and a waterproof breathable insulation jacket.
 During cold weather hiking, you can wear two of these instead of a heavier fleece.
-In milder weather, one will be enough to provide you enough warmth.
+In milder weather, one will be enough to provide you with enough warmth.
 This type of fleece is meant to be light, so don’t expect to find additional features like a hood or multiple pockets.
 Most manufacturers of fleece tops have thin microfleece garments in their range, and there are plenty of choices.

-The midweight fleece is used as a mid layer for cold weather hiking.
+The midweight fleece is used as a mid-layer for cold-weather hiking.
 It’s also pretty convenient for camp use, especially in wet and cold conditions.
 Midweight tops offer better thermal insulation than lightweight fleeces and can be used as an everyday outer layer in cool weather.
 However, this type of pile offers less flexibility.
 There are many midweight tops on the market so you have plenty of choices.

 Fleece jacket design